Skip to content

 Configuration

-The unified wrapper that creates triggers, workers, and the optional admin server.
+The unified wrapper that creates triggers, workers, and the optional admin server (using the repository registry already bound to createServers).

 OptionTypeDefaultDescription